oristopo/nanoTAPR/README.md

 characterize a device, the S-parameters are usually measured at a number of different frequencies.

-In the diagram below, a1 in the voltage input to port one, and a2 is the voltage input to port two; b1 is the voltage out of port one, while b2 is the voltage out of port two.
-The S-parameters are defined as the ratio of voltages.
-S11 (the input return loss) is the ratio b1/a1.
-S21 (the transfer gain) is the ratio of b2/a1.
+In the diagram below, `a1` in the voltage input to port one, and `a2` is the voltage input to port two; `b1` is the voltage out of port one, while `b2` is the voltage out of port two.
+S-parameters are defined as voltage ratios. `S11` (input return) is the ratio b1/a1. `S21` (the transfer gain) is the ratio of `b2/a1`.
 The voltage exiting port one of the block is the sum of the input return loss time the input voltage plus the reverse gain times the voltage injected into port two of the block.
 The S-parameters are defined in the